-Photograph: Andrew Montgomery
+Photo: Andrew Montgomery

 Meanwhile, beat together the cream, eggs and grated parmesan with the garlic and some seasoning.
 Add the chopped mint and cooked spring onions.

-Bake the tart in the oven for about 25-30 minutes, or until the top has puffed up a little.
-Drizzle 1 tablespoon of extra-virgin olive oil over the top and leave to cool for a few minutes, then slip on to a board.
-Scatter with the mint leaves and cut into slices.
+When the pastry is ready, turn the oven down to 160°C/fan 140°C/gas mark 3.
+Pour the filling into the prepared pastry case.
+Arrange the asparagus tightly in lines on top and splash with olive oil.
+Bake the tart for 25-30 minutes, or until the top has puffed up a little.
+Drizzle 1 tbsp extra-virgin olive oil over the top and leave to cool for a few minutes.
+Scatter with the mint leaves and cut into slices to serve.